 A June 5 essay on the state of organic synthesis sparked immediate outcry from chemists due to the author’s criticism of efforts to increase representation of women and underrepresented groups in the field.
 The journal that published the essay, Angewandte Chemie, International Edition, has since removed the article from its web site and suspended two of its editors, while it investigates the editorial process that led to the essay’s publication.
 Several members of the journal’s international advisory board have also resigned in protest over the essay.

 The piece, written by Tomáš Hudlický of Brock University in recognition of the 83rd birthday of organic chemist Dieter Seebach, reflects on factors that influence how the field of organic synthesis continues to develop.
 One of the factors that Hudlický discusses is workforce diversity.
 He argues that efforts to promote diversity have prioritized inclusion of certain groups of people at the expense of meritocracy.
+At the end of July, Hudlický posted a four-page statement further explaining the ideas he expressed in his essay and discussing his concerns about the fall out from Angewandte publishing the piece.

 After immediate and intense criticism of the piece by chemists on social media, the journal quickly deleted the essay from its website.
 The digital object identifier (DOI), a universal code used to identify published articles, first sent readers to a “page not found” error message, and now redirects to a statement by the journal’s editor in chief, Neville Compton.